-It is your responsibility to determine whether the work you want to copy requires copyright permission.
+It is your responsibility to determine whether the work you want to copy or re-use requires copyright permission.
 Permission from the copyright owner may be necessary where:

 - your copying does not fall within an exception in the Copyright Act.

-To determine the copyright status of the work you want to copy, we suggest that you first try searching for the work in the National Library Catalogue or on Trove .
-In the catalogue record you can see if there is a rights statement for that specific work or follow the 'Copyright Status' link.
-Please note, however, that the copyright status information on the Catalogue and Trove is a computer-generated estimate and is not legal advice.
+To determine the copyright status of the work you want to copy, we suggest that you first try searching for the work in the National Library Catalogue or on Trove and follow the 'Check copyright status' link.
+Please note, however, that the copyright status information on Trove is a computer-generated estimate and is not legal advice.

 When you are determining whether permission is required, do not forget that multiple copyrights can subsist in the same item.
 This includes, for instance, where a book includes photographs or illustrations that have separate copyright from the text, potentially requiring you to obtain more than one permission.